yaoxiaoyuan/mimix/readme.md

 7. Image  classification
 8. MAE

-For single task, I have trained some Chinese text  generation Models which are listed in Demo section.
+For single task, I have trained some Chinese text  generation Models which are listed in Single Task Models section.
 Each of the model can only do a single task.
 The sizes of these models' parameters vary from 50 million to 370 million.
 Thus you can easily run them on a laptop without GPU.
 You can follow the instructions and run the demo.

 I also trained a small Chinese LLM MimixLM-0.7b-sft.
 You can chat with it.